A Dai-Yuan-type Riemannian conjugate gradient method with the weak Wolfe conditions: Global convergence analysis of the proposed new algorithm

 In this section, we prove the global convergence property of the proposed algorithm.
 We first describe our assumption about the objective function $f$. \begin{Assump} The objective function $f$ is bounded below and of $C^1$-class, and there exists a Lipschitzian constant $L>0$ such that

-\end{Assump} Examples of $f$ and conditions about $f$ for which this assumption holds are given in \cite{sato2013cg}.
+\end{Assump} Examples of $f$ and the conditions under which this assumption holds are given in \cite{sato2013cg}.

 We review a Riemannian analogy of Zoutendijk's theorem.
-See \cite{ring2012optimization,sato2013cg} for more detail. \begin{theorem} Suppose that a sequence $\{x_k\}$ on a Riemannian manifold $M$ is generated by a general iterative optimization algorithm; that is, by Eq.~\eqref{xupdate} with a retraction $R$ on $M$.
-Suppose also that $\eta_k$ satisfies $\langle \grad f(x_k),\eta_k\rangle_{x_k}<0$ and that $\alpha_k$ satisfies the weak Wolfe conditions \eqref{wolfem1} and \eqref{wolfem2}.
-If Assumption \ref{assump1} is satisfied, then the following series converges;
+See \cite{ring2012optimization,sato2013cg} for more details. \begin{Thm} Suppose that a sequence $\{x_k\}$ on a Riemannian manifold $M$ is generated by a general line-search-based optimization algorithm; that is, by Eq.~\eqref{xupdate} with a retraction $R$ on $M$.
+Suppose also that each search direction $\eta_k$ satisfies $\langle \grad f(x_k),\eta_k\rangle_{x_k}<0$ and that $\alpha_k$ satisfies the weak Wolfe conditions \eqref{wolfem1} and \eqref{wolfem2}.
+If Assumption \ref{assump1} is satisfied, then the following series converges:

 where $\cos\theta_k$ is defined by